xobs/libesphttpd/README.md

 * __cgiEspFsTemplate__ (arg: template function)
 The espfs code comes with a small but efficient template routine, which can fill a template file stored on the espfs filesystem with user-defined data.

+* __cgiEspVfsGet__ (arg: base filesystem path)
+This is a catch-all cgi function.
+It takes the url passed to it, looks up the corresponding path in the filesystem and if it exists, sends the file.
+This simulates what a normal webserver would do with static files.
+If the file is not found, (or if http method is not GET) this cgi function returns NOT_FOUND, and then other cgi functions specified later in the routing table can try.
+See the example projects for an implementation that uses this function call.
+[FreeRTOS Example](https://github.com/chmorgan/esphttpd-freertos)

+  The cgiArg value is the base directory path, if specified.
+  Usage:
+    * ROUTE_CGI("*", cgiEspVfsGet)
+    * ROUTE_CGI_ARG("*", cgiEspVfsGet, "/base/directory/")
+    * ROUTE_CGI_ARG("*", cgiEspVfsGet, ".") to use the current working directory

+* __cgiEspVfsUpload__ (arg: base filesystem path)
+This is a POST and PUT handler for uploading files to the VFS filesystem.
+See the example projects for an implementation that uses this function call.
+[FreeRTOS Example](https://github.com/chmorgan/esphttpd-freertos)

+  Specify base directory (with trailing slash) or single file as 1st cgiArg.
+  If http method is not PUT or POST, this cgi function returns NOT_FOUND, and then other cgi functions specified later in the routing table can try.

+  Filename can be specified 3 ways, in order of priority lowest to highest:
+  1. ___URL Path___  i.e. PUT http://1.2.3.4/path/newfile.txt
+  2. ___Inside multipart/form-data___ (todo not supported yet)
+  3. ___URL Parameter___  i.e. POST http://1.2.3.4/upload.cgi?filename=path%2Fnewfile.txt

+  Usage:
+    * ROUTE_CGI_ARG("*", cgiEspVfsUpload, "/base/directory/")
+      - Allows creating/replacing files anywhere under "/base/directory/".
+Don't forget to specify trailing slash in cgiArg!
+      - example: POST or PUT http://1.2.3.4/anydir/anyname.txt
+    * ROUTE_CGI_ARG("/filesystem/upload.cgi", cgiEspVfsUpload, "/base/directory/")
+      - Allows creating/replacing files anywhere under "/base/directory/".
+Don't forget to specify trailing slash in cgiArg!
+      - example: POST or PUT http://1.2.3.4/filesystem/upload.cgi?filename=newdir%2Fnewfile.txt
+    * ROUTE_CGI_ARG("/writeable_file.txt", cgiEspVfsUpload, "/base/directory/writeable_file.txt")
+      - Allows only replacing content of one file at "/base/directory/writeable_file.txt".
+      - example: POST or PUT http://1.2.3.4/writeable_file.txt

 ## How to configure and use SSL